KianBahrami/PacketPirate/readme.md

 ### Executing program

-* Run `./start.ps1` will start both the backend and frontend
+* Running `./start.ps1` will start both the backend and frontend
+* open the frontend on `http://localhost:8000/` or the address shown in the console

 ## Help

 Feel free to open any issues.

+### ToDos
+* more complex filtering options: include min/max payload size, text in payload,...
+* incoming/outgoing data rate including graphs
+* better GUI

 ## Authors